Coconut Raspberry Bars

 4. Place it in the fridge overnight or for at least an hour so it can firm up.

-- You can spray a baking sheet with oil instead of using parchement paper, but the bottoms of the macaroons will still stick and it will not be very easy to remove.
+- You can spray a baking sheet with oil instead of using parchement paper.

-- In an airtight container, the finished macaroons can last at room temperature for 3-5 days, up to 2 weeks in the fridge, or up to 3 months in the freezer.
+- In an airtight container, the finished raspberry bars can last at room temperature for 3-5 days, up to 2 weeks in the fridge, or up to 3 months in the freezer.

 Add comment